dovetail-genomics/Micro-C/docs/source/fastq_to_bam.rst

    :class: tight-table

-Bwa mem will output a sam file that you can either pipe or save to a path using -o option, as in the example below:
+Bwa mem will output a sam file that you can either pipe or save to a path using -o option, as in the example below (please note that version 0.7.17 or higher should be used, older versions do not support the `-5` flag)

 **Command:**